Tom Lancaster

 Research

-I’m a Physicist, working in the Centre for Materials Physics, Durham University.
+I’m a Physicist, working in the Condensed Matter Physics group, Durham University.

 My research is concerned with magnetism and superconductivity in condensed matter, which I investigate by implanting muons into materials.
 Have a look at my work to date with Durham’s Muon group and also here .